JohanChataigne/resume/package.typ

   show heading.where(level: 1): set align(theme.align-title) if "align-title" in theme
   show heading.where(level: 1): set align(end) if not "align-title" in theme show heading.where(level: 1): set text(fill: default-theme.color-primary) if "color-primary" in default-theme
+  show heading.where(level: 1): set text(font: default-theme.font-tertiary) if "font-tertiary" in default-theme
   show heading.where(level: 1): set text(size: 10pt)